 Better still, have the PVA mesh bags or solid bags set up with your rigs and goo in them already, and then just clip them onto the lead clip ready to be cast out.
 This will minimize the time messing around on the bank, which means your rig is out of the water for less time too.

 Using Glowsticks During Darkness

 When the sun sets, it can be quite difficult to see your horizon marker to get your rig back on the right spot.

 The best horizon markers such as a particular tree, are seen during the day and during the night, but, where this isn’t possible, you can ask a mate to walk around the lake to the other bank and put a glow stick on the bank opposite.
 This way, when the sunsets, you can just cast to the glow stick rather than trying to figure out which dip in the trees you are supposed to be casting to.

 If you buy a set like these, you can use different colors for each of the spots.
 If you are very well organized and use Delkim bite alarms, you can match the color of the bite alarm to the color of the glow stick.

 Precision is important with carp fishing, especially if you have put out lots of bait.
-You need to be sure that your rigs are landing on the baiting spot every time, else you are just wasting money and giving the bait away for free.
+You need to be sure that your rigs are landing on the baiting spot every time, or else you are just wasting money and giving the bait away for free.

 Clip Up For Distance

-Also, remember to take the line out of the line clip when you set the rods down, else you might wake up to one less rod on your rod pod.
+Also, remember to take the line out of the line clip when you set the rods down, or else you might wake up to one less rod on your rod pod.